SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ..
-TODO: Tim has suggested using Window as a good example here --- its location is a structure, but it doesn't make sense for Window to be a value type, as it is not copied when passed around.
+TODO: Tim has suggested using Window as a good example here --- its location is a structure, but it doesn't make sense for Window to be a value type, as it isn't copied when passed around.

 .. _ClassesAndStructures_AssignmentAndCopyBehaviorForStringsArraysAndDictionaries: